 Fall of the Republic

-Dubrovnik was hit by an earthquake on 6 April 1667, which killed about 5,000 inhabitants and destroyed much of the city, although the city walls remained standing.
-The city was much weakened, and when in 1806 Napoleon entered Dubrovnik there was little resistance.
-The Republic of Ragusa was officially dissolved in 1808 but, after Napolean’s fall, Dubrovnik became part of the Austro-Hungarian Empire in 1815.
+Dubrovnik was hit by an earthquake on 6 April 1667.
+About 5,000 inhabitants died and much of the city was destroyed, although the city walls remained standing.
+The city was weakened, and when in 1806 Napoleon entered Dubrovnik there was little resistance.
+The Republic of Ragusa was officially dissolved in 1808.
+However, after Napoleon’s fall, Dubrovnik became part of the Austro-Hungarian Empire in 1815.

-After World War I, Dubrovnik became part of Croatia which itself was part of the Kingdom of Serbs, Croats and Slovenes which became Yugoslavia after World War II.
+After World War I, Dubrovnik became part of Croatia which was part of the Kingdom of Serbs, Croats and Slovenes.
+This became Yugoslavia after World War II.

-Dubrovnik was subjected to considerable shelling by Serbs during the war in 1991/2 in a siege that lasted seven months.
+Dubrovnik was subjected to considerable shelling by the Serbs during the war in 1991/2, in a siege that lasted seven months.
 The Old Town suffered considered damage, but was quickly restored to its former beauty.